Trade guide

 • High job volume means lots of small receipts, mixed payment methods, and card swipes that have to reconcile to the dollar every month.

-• Small materials bought per job belong in cost of goods, while durable tools are a separate expense or fixed asset, and mixing them distorts your margins.
+• Small materials bought per job belong in cost of goods.
+Durable tools are a separate expense or fixed asset.
+Mixing them distorts your margins.

-• We keep the books inside your own QuickBooks Online file, reconcile every account, and deliver a CPA-reviewed close by the 15th.
+• We work inside your own QuickBooks Online file, reconcile every account, and deliver an expert-reviewed close every month.

 Why handyman books break with a generic bookkeeper